scorelab/LabelLab/labellab_mobile/Setup_App.md

 ## Adding Images

-1. By selecting Project Images in the left bar you will be able to add images.
+1. By selecting Project Images or clicking an image you will be able to add images.

-2. You will be able to choose the images from your system and submit the images on the app.
+2. You will be able to choose the images from your app too and submit the images on the app.

 ## Creating a New Label